zYeoman/myStars/README.md

 ## HTML

-* [emoji-cheat-sheet.com](https://github.com/WebpageFX/emoji-cheat-sheet.com) - A one pager for emojis on Campfire and GitHub
 * [ideabook](https://github.com/phodal/ideabook) - 一个全栈增长工程师的练手项目集.
 A Growth Engineering Idea in Action.
 * [uikit](https://github.com/uikit/uikit) - A lightweight and modular front-end framework for developing fast and powerful web interfaces.
 * [gumbo-parser](https://github.com/google/gumbo-parser) - An HTML5 parsing library in pure C99